HipoFinance/contract/README.md

 ### Send Tokens

-Stakers can send hTON jetton to anyone.
-This is usually done through TON Wallet applications which send `send_tokens` message to the staker's hTON jetton wallet.
+Stakers can send hTON jettons to anyone.
+This is usually done through TON Wallet applications which send `send_tokens` message to the staker's hTON jettons wallet.

 ### Unstake Tokens

-When a staker wants to burn hTON and withdraw some TON, he/she sends an `unstake_tokens` message to the hTON jetton wallet.
+When a staker wants to burn hTON and withdraw some TON, he/she sends an `unstake_tokens` message to the hTON jettons wallet.

 > Alternatively a simple text message with the comment `w` may be sent to the treasury by the staker.
 The choice of 'w' is intentional to match other similar protocols in the ecosystem.